chauncyf/leetcode-1/May 7 Day 26/May 7 笔记.md

 ```

 DFS: DFS can be used to traverse or search a tree or a graph.
 It starts at the root and explores as far as possible along each branch before backtracking.
-DFS often uses two stacks(FILO).(+:push and -:pop in java)
+DFS often uses two stacks(LIFO).(+:push and -:pop in java)
 ``` java
     public int maxDepth(TreeNode root) {
         if(root == null) return 0;